Infatoshi/timelapse-maker/README.md

 # timelapse-maker

-Python script to create timelapses from image sequences.
+Python script to create camera timelapses on any unix-based device

+# Prereqs
+- Python 3.8 or higher
+- Using either macOS or Linux (this wasn't tested on windows)

 ## Setup
 ```bash